About Me and my work

 After a period living in London I came home to Australia to continue my training.
 During this time I worked in many related clinical settings in Sydney, Melbourne and Coffs Harbour.
 I worked with individuals recovering from mental illness, people with intellectual disabilities, families/individuals facing homelessness, couples, families and adolescents in distress, LGBTQIA individuals and couples as well as individuals who have experienced trauma, suicide and crisis.

-I have developed Biopsychosocial intake and assessment protocols and I have supported individuals and couples in all lifecycle stages from before things feel like they are feeling wobbly (as a preventative measure) right through to when we feel like the world is caving in! (crisis).
+I have developed Bio-psychosocial intake and assessment protocols and I have supported individuals and couples in all lifecycle stages from before things feel like they are feeling wobbly (as a preventative measure) right through to when we feel like the world is caving in! (crisis).
 I have also run seminars and group programs.

-What do I do now?
+What do i do now?

 AHPRA – Australian Health Practitioner Registration Agency – General Registration